TheRincon/gc_plotter/README.md

 ### To Do

 1. Make the legend more "publication worthy", as it looks very simple now.
-2. Add circular plot.
-This is included with CMplot, but again I am just interested in GC density not SNPs.
-3. Add "title" option.
+2. Add "title" option.
 User will pass a third argument and this will be the title of the plot.
-4. Make PNG or JPG, not just "Rplot.pdf"
-5. Gene density plots?
+3. Gene density plots?